MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

     #include <afxcontrolbars.h>
     ```

-1. In scribble.h, modify the definition for the `CScribbleApp` class so that it is derived from [CWinAppEx Class](../mfc/reference/cwinappex-class.md).
+1. In scribble.h, modify the definition for the `CScribbleApp` class so that it's derived from [CWinAppEx Class](../mfc/reference/cwinappex-class.md).

     ```cpp
     class CScribbleApp: public CWinAppEx